-We have so much to be thankful for in Yellowstone: more than 10,000 hydrothermal features, 500 active geysers, the largest concentration of mammals in the lower 48 states – the list goes on and on.
+We have so much to be thankful for in Yellowstone: more than 10,000 hydrothermal features, 500 active geysers, the largest concentration of mammals in the lower 48 states, Native American culture and heritage, national park rangers.
 Here’s our list—in no particular order—of 10 Reasons to be Thankful for Yellowstone.

 Bison